After 20 hours of research evaluating 150 products, we picked Parachute Percale Bed Sheets as our top choice.

 Wrong!
 Studies show that more than 40 million people in the United States suffer from sleep disorders every year.
 Which is why it is imperative to invest in the best sheets you can find within your budget.

 According to the American Academy of Neurology, a good night's sleep has significant effects on your cognitive functions.
-Which is why having the best bed sheets can not only improve your night, it can also improve your day!
+This is why having the best bed sheets can not only improve your night, it can also improve your day!

 Factors such as thread count, fabric, and quality of bedding all may play a role in how well you sleep at night.